qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - where can i find email i sent
 - how can i find sent mail
 - i can't find my sent emails how do i find them
-- where do i find sent tbsp
+- where do i find sent emails
 - how do i find sent emails
 - how do i find my sent mail
 - where do i find sent emails